To help more experienced writers move ongoing work towards a publishable standard.

 This is an advanced fiction-writing short course designed to help experienced writers take their ongoing work to the next level, towards a publishable standard.

-Find out more about our Culture and creative industries at City, University of London courses
+Find out more about our Fiction writing courses

 Timetable

-Writers’ Workshop takes place every Wednesday evening for ten weeks.
+Writers’ Workshop takes place one evening per week for ten weeks.

 Benefits